Printing TCGs with our Feels Like Magic paper

 Final Thoughts

-Printing your own card game on 330gsm C2S black core stock isn’t just possible—it can produce results that rival professional print shops when done carefully.
+Printing your own card game on Feels Like Magic paper isn’t just possible—it can produce results that rival professional print shops when done carefully.
 The keys are:

 Whether you’re prototyping, self-publishing, or just making a custom deck for fun, mastering this process opens up a world of creative freedom.